adrinieto/findafountain/README.md

 # Find a Fountain

-Find nearby drinking fountains using data from OpenStreetMap
+Are you thirsty?
+Find nearby drinking fountains using data from OpenStreetMap.